cthacker-udel/Raspberry-Pi-Scripts/README.md

 - [x] Implementation of mock data structure of a city - school relationship
 - [x] Implementation of Zoo structure, animal class that the animal type of Zoo inherits Zebra.cpp --> ZebraZoo.cpp
 - [x] Implementation of Library structure, Book class containing name and information, and library containing an array of Books
+- [x] Implementation of One,Two,Three,Four Dimensional pointer arrays

 ## TODOS